LucaMalavolta/PyORBIT/README.md

 **Papers using PyORBIT**

+- Orbital obliquity of the young planet TOI-5398 b and the evolutionary history of the system [Mantovan et al. 2024b](https://ui.adsabs.harvard.edu/abs/2024A%26A...684L..17M/abstract)
+- Gliese 12 b, a temperate Earth-sized planet at 12 parsecs discovered with TESS and CHEOPS [Dholakia & Palethorpe et al. 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.531.1276D/abstract)
+- The GAPS Programme at TNG.
+LIII.
+New insights on the peculiar XO-2 system [Ruggieri et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26A...684A.116R/abstract)
+- The GAPS programme at TNG.
+L. TOI-4515 b: An eccentric warm Jupiter orbiting a 1.2 Gyr-old G-star [Carleo et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26A...682A.135C/abstract)
+- GAPS XLIX.
+TOI-5398, the youngest compact multi-planet system composed of an inner sub-Neptune and an outer warm Saturn [Mantovan et al. 2024a](https://ui.adsabs.harvard.edu/abs/2024A%26A...682A.129M/abstract).
+- Confronting compositional confusion through the characterization of the sub-Neptune orbiting HD 77946 [Palethorpe et al. 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.529.3323P/abstract)
+- TASTE.
+V. A new ground-based investigation of orbital decay in the ultra-hot Jupiter WASP-12b [Leonardi et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26A...686A..84L/abstract)
+- A new dynamical modeling of the WASP-47 system with CHEOPS observations [Nascimbeni et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...673A..42N/abstract)
 - GAPS XXXVII.
 A precise density measurement of the young ultra-short period planet TOI-1807 b [Nardiello et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022A%26A...664A.163N/abstract)
 - Investigating the architecture and internal structure of the TOI-561 system planets with CHEOPS, HARPS-N, and TESS [Lacedelli et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.511.4551L/abstract)
 - Independent validation of the temperate Super-Earth HD79211 b using HARPS-N [DiTommaso et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv221012211D/abstract)